 In order for the simulator to run properly, you need to have a PICC Excellence account and you need to be sure your computer has enough memory.
 Your internet connection is a concern for download purposes only.
 The simulator is a fairly good-sized program which may take a while to download depending on your internet speed.
 Slow or fast, it will eventually download.

 We strongly recommend you enter the PRACTICE ROOM first!
 Have fun!

 Please send an email if you have any questions or problems with the simulator.

 PICC Excellence, Inc.

 706 377 3360

-Text Boxes with instructions Another way to interact with the simulator will be a box with a numbered list of actions.
-Using the numbers on your keyboard you’ll have to select the correct action by it’s number.
-These are not in numeric order so you’ll have to know which is the right step then select that number on your keyboard.
+Sometimes a box with a numbered list of actions will appear on your screen.
+Use the numbers on your keyboard to select the correct action by its number.
+These are not in numeric order, so you’ll have to know which is the right step then select that number on your keyboard.